mightymos/RF-Bridge-OB38S003/README.md

 # Status
 THIS IS A WORK IN PROGRESS and should not be used by typical users.

-Erasing and reprogramming the microcontroller is cumbersome without the official programmer.
+Erasing and reprogramming the OB38S003 is cumbersome without the official programmer.
 However, an open source and inexpensive programmer is discussed under Flasher section.

+It is probably easiest to flash the passthrough mode.
+Then perform any actual decoding/encoding on the ESP8265 itself.

 # Installation
 Install SDCC compiler for your platform: